EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/toml.rst

    CSV file, one per year, indicating the amount of a commodities produced.
 It follows the same format as :ref:`consumption_path <preset-consumption>`.

-supply_path:
-   CSV file, one per year, indicating the amount of a commodities produced.
-It follows the same format as :ref:`consumption_path <preset-consumption>`.

 prices_path:
-   CSV file indicating the amount of a commodities produced.
+   CSV file indicating the prices of commodities.
 The format of the CSV files follows that of :ref:`inputs-projection`.

 .. _preset-demand:

+Second configuration:
 demand_path:
    Incompatible with :ref:`consumption_path<preset-consumption>` or :ref:`macrodrivers_path<preset-macro>`.
 A CSV file containing the consumption in the